hackforla/design-systems/.github/ISSUE_TEMPLATE/1-onboarding.md

 ---
 name: 🆕 Onboarding for Design System newcomers
-about: New volunteers, click the green button "Submit this issue" – this will generate your onboarding checklist.
+about: New volunteers, CLICK THE GREEN BUTTON "Submit new issue" – this will generate your onboarding checklist.
 Complete the checklist items.
 Questions?
 Message our "design-systems" Slack channel. --------
 title: 'Onboarding'
 labels: 'size: 1 pt'
 assignees: ''